TetrahedronSolutions/python-app-template/README.md

 ....
 SO in order words this tools allows you to manage your virtual environments with a wide range of tests not just py27.
-Handles that all installations and testing is done with various environments with you having to do it by had.
+Handles that all installations and testing is done with various environments.

 ## Pip
+Pip install: `sudo apt-get install -y python-pip`

 This is your package manager. if you need to install a lib you will need to add you will run `pip install <lib>` or you will create a `requirements.txt` file in order to keep track of all the lib that belong to that program and the